bbc/nghq/README.md

 ## Getting Started

-**nghq** is currently designed to be built against a version of ngtcp2 that has quic-transport-draft-22 support.
-The branch on ngtcp2 is called [nghq-0.1.0-support](https://github.com/samhurst/ngtcp2/tree/nghq-0.1.0-support).

-    $ git clone --depth 1 -b nghq-0.1.0-support https://github.com/samhurst/ngtcp2.git

 If you wish to build and run the examples, you will also need [libev](http://software.schmorp.de/pkg/libev.html) version 4.0 or above.